Njihia413/argus-ai-secure-poc/frontend/memory-bank/activeContext.md

     *   WebAuthn integration.
     *   Locked account management (manual admin unlock with confirmation, `failed_login_attempts` are reset to 0 upon unlock, `unlocked_by` stores admin username).
     *   Audit logging.
+    *   **Security Key Lifecycle Management: Admins are guided to reset a deactivated key (which nullifies its `credentialId` on the backend) before it can be re-registered.
+The UI in the security keys table dropdown now enforces this by showing only the "Reset Key" option if a key is deactivated but not yet reset, and only "Register Key" if it's ready for registration.**

 3. Layout Patterns
     *   Dashboard layout with a collapsible sidebar (icon-only mode with tooltips).